turingschool/curriculum/source/events/heroku-performance.markdown

 We promise not to spam you up, but would like to be able to send you a follow-up after the session.

+#### Joining the Join.me

+We're using [Join.me](https://join.me/jumpstartlab) for the live stream.
+To just see our screen you can use the web version, but in order to hear order you'll need *download the native client*.

+To hear the sound, click the phone icon in Join.me and "Call via Internet".

 Join the Live Stream using Join.me at https://join.me/jumpstartlab

 ## Instructional Program